Why Most Conscious Wellness Brands Feel the Same in 2026

 The wellness industry has never been bigger.
 The global wellness economy is on track from $5.6 trillion in 2022 to $8.5 trillion by 2027.
 The US women's wellness market alone is forecast to nearly double over the next eight years.

 Every quarter brings new product launches, new categories, new brands entering the space.
-And within that growth, one movement is reshaping the industry: a turn toward conscious wellness.
+And within that, one movement is reshaping the industry: a turn toward conscious wellness.

 What is a conscious wellness brand?